Lou Holtz: Minnesota

 Holtz accepted the head coaching job at the University of Minnesota before the 1984 season.
-The Golden Gophers had only won one game vs. Rice in 1983, but under Holtz won 4 games, including 3 in the Big Ten.
+The Golden Gophers had only won one game vs. Rice in 1983, but under Holtz won four games including 3 in the Big Ten.
 In 1985 the team was 7-5 and were invited to the Independence Bowl, where they defeated Clemson, 20–13.
 Holtz did not coach the Gophers in that bowl game, as he had already accepted the head coaching position at Notre Dame.
 His contract purportedly included a "Notre Dame clause" that allowed him to leave if that coaching job were to become available.
-This later proved to be false, as most standard contracts do not include a "Notre Dame" clause.

 Holtz's tenure at Minnesota was not without controversy.
 Just prior to the 1991 Orange Bowl, the NCAA implicated the Holtz-era Golden Gophers for recruiting violations.
 Sanctions handed down in March 1991 included a bowl ban in 1992 for the Golden Gophers and "two more years ... [of] continued probation".